AppFlowy-IO/AppFlowy-Cloud/README.md

 # AppFlowy Cloud

-AppFlowy Cloud is the backbone of the AppFlowy ecosystem, offering secure user authentication, robust file storage, and real-time WebSocket communication for an efficient and collaborative user experience.
+AppFlowy Cloud is part of the AppFlowy ecosystem, offering secure user authentication, file storage, and real-time WebSocket communication for an efficient and collaborative user experience.

 ## Table of Contents